The Hag of Beara: Literature

-The first extant written mention of the hag is in the 12th century "Vision of Mac Conglinne", in which she is named as the "White Nun of Beare".
+One of the earliest references to the hag is in the late 11th–early 12th century satire "Vision of Mac Conglinne", in which she appears in a list of eight people about whom lays are sung, as Caillech Bérre bán "a white nun, of Beare".

-The long Irish language medieval poem, "The Lament of the Hag of Beara", which she narrates, has been described by folklorist Eleanor Hull as "a beautiful example of the wide-spread idea that human life is ruled by the flow and ebb of the sea-tide, with the turn of which life will dwindle, as with the on-coming tide it waxes to its full powers and energy".
-The narrator is clearly unhappy with her lot, and remembers that in her youth she used to drink "mead and wine" with kings, she now lives a lonely life amid "the gloom of a prayer" and "shriveled old hags".
+The untitled Middle Irish medieval poem of 35 verses, known as "The Lament of the Hag of Beara", has been described by folklorist Eleanor Hull as "a beautiful example of the wide-spread idea that human life is ruled by the flow and ebb of the sea-tide, with the turn of which life will dwindle, as with the on-coming tide it waxes to its full powers and energy".
+The narrator is clearly unhappy with her lot, and remembers that in her youth she spent her time "with kings, drinking mead and wine", but she now lives a lonely life in "the gloom of an oratory" among "shrivelled old hags".